akaposi/langs/readme.md

     - setoid model
     - groupoid model
     - presheaf model
+    - ×Bool model
   - strictification of _[_] and _∘_
     - canonicity
-    - normalisation, injetivity of Π, injectivity and disjointness of constructors (externally)
+    - normalisation, injectivity of Π, injectivity and disjointness of constructors (externally)
     - gluing dependent/displayed model over the syntax
       - show parametricity as a special case
-- mltt-finite: Π,Σ,⊥,⊤,Bool
+- mltt-finite: Π,Σ,⊥,⊤,Bool, lots of η
   - elaborator
   - QIIT syntax, parallel
     - standard model